iodigital-com/io-technology/data/blog/frontend-loves-openapi/real-live-example-of-open-api-in-a-front-end-project.md

 The project is set up as a monorepo.
 Each domain lives as a separate entity in the packages folder, but because they are very much interdependent, they are within the same repository.

-The OpenAPI document is fetched from a different repository using Git Submodules.
+The OpenAPI document is fetched from a different repository using [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 It contains its own linting rules and own automation.
 We include it in our project to refer to the OpenAPI document itself.

 The `sdk` folder only contains the configuration and scripts for generating a TypeScript-based API client by [openapi-typescript-codegen](https://github.com/ferdikoomen/openapi-typescript-codegen/).
 Git ignores generated files.